Yohann Capolungo

-Yohann Capolungo (born May 13, 1988 in Auxerre) is a French footballer, who currently plays for McGill Redmen Soccer in Montreal, Quebec.
+Yohann Capolungo (born May 13, 1988) is a French footballer, who currently plays for McGill Redmen Soccer in Montreal, Quebec.

 Early life

 Capolungo was born in Auxerre and raised in Vallan, France.

 Career

 He began his career in the youth side in 2006 for AJ Auxerre and moved on August 8, 2008 from the reserve team to McGill Redmen Soccer.
 In November 2009 was named in the All Canadian all star team.